doc-ai/tensorio-android/README.md

 The built-in class for working with TensorFlow Lite (TF Lite) models, `TFLiteModel`, includes support for multiple input and output layers; single-valued, vectored, matrix, and image data; pixel normalization and denormalization; and quantization and dequantization of data.
 In case you require a completely custom interface to a model you may specify your own class in the JSON description, and Tensor/IO will use it in place of the default class.

 Although Tensor/IO supports both full TensorFlow and TF Lite models, this README will refer to TFLite throughout.
-Except for small differences in support of data types (`uint8_t`, `float32_t`, `int32_t`, `int64_t`, etc), the interface is the same.
+Except for small differences in support of data types (`uint8_t`, `float32_t`, `int32_t`, `int64_t`, etc), the interface is the same, with the addition of training for TensorFlow models (see below).

 <a name="example"></a>